sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Alignment of Security Requirements

-* Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) the PBKDF2 SHA-256 algorithm for password encryption key derivation algorithm.
+* Bitwarden [states](https://help.bitwarden.com/article/what-encryption-is-used/) that it uses the PBKDF2 SHA-256 algorithm for its password encryption key derivation algorithm.
 It uses open libraries and meets current industry standards for its implementation.
-(Use of sufficient iterations, seed, salt)
+(Use of sufficient iterations, seed, and salt)

-* Bitwarden [states](https://help.bitwarden.com/article/change-your-master-password/) that end user the option to derive a new *Key Encryption Key* when a new *Master Password* is chosen.
+* Bitwarden [states](https://help.bitwarden.com/article/change-your-master-password/) that the end user has the option to derive a new *Key Encryption Key* when a new *Master Password* is chosen.

 #### UML Diagram